Care.com: History

 In 2015, The Boston Globe reported about a couple defrauded by a nanny who had cleared the site's screening processes as well as other instances where families in the United States were suing the company for alleged negligence in properly conducting background checks.
 In March 2019, The Wall Street Journal reported that the site listed day care providers as licensed in their state when they were not.
 Care.com responded by eliminating unverified childcare listings created automatically but never claimed by the facility owner from the site and strengthening member screening procedures.

 In December 2019, holding company IAC announced its intention to acquire Care.com for $500 million, and completed the acquisition on February 11, 2020, at which time Care.com ceased trading on the NYSE.
 As part of the deal, IAC executive Tim Allen became CEO of Care.com.
 During the COVID-19 pandemic, the company enabled several states, municipalities and non-profits to help frontline workers in those communities find care for their families.

 In August 2024, Care.com reached an agreement with the US Federal Trade Commission to provide $8.5 million in refunds to caregivers whom the company allegedly deceived about the number of jobs available on its platform and their payment rates, as well as to families for whom the company made it difficult to cancel their memberships.
 However, the company emphasized that the settlement is in no way a validation of the FTC's claims but is meant to keep its focus on helping customers.
 Care.com also stated that it was prepared to litigate the case for several years if necessary.

-In June 2025, Care.com announced a new brand identity and tools to reflect its shift from primarily providing childcare to offering a broader range of caregiving services, including senior care, pet care, home help, and camp searches.
+In June 2025, Care.com announced a new identity and tools to reflect its shift from primarily providing childcare to offering a broader range of caregiving services, including senior care, pet care, home help, and camp searches.

-Controversy over the Idea
+Controversy over the idea

 Immediately prior to founding Care.com Marcelo was an Entrepreneur in residence at Matrix Partners.
 While there, she and Matrix partner Nick Beim met with the founders of Sittercity.com and Sitters.com, two existing websites for finding caregivers which had been founded years earlier.
 The purpose of the meetings were to discuss a potential investment and bringing Marcelo in as CEO.
 Matrix Partners did not invest in either firm and, months later, Marcelo would found Care.com and receive $3.5 million in Series A funding from Matrix Partners, with Reid Hoffman, co-founder of LinkedIn also participating in that round.

 Mike Cravens, founder of Sitters.com, is quoted as saying that the meetings Marcelo and Beim had with him "were more than just a couple of meetings... the reality is that they did a deep dive into my company and then used that information to jump-start Care.com".
 Cravens furnished the Boston Globe with emails from Marcelo in which tells Craven that she would not entertain starting her own business which would compete with Sitters.com.